-Following a substantial improvement in budgetary performance in 2022, with the general government surplus of about 0.4% of GDP helped by strong revenue growth and lower-than-budgeted government spending, the budget balance worsened in 2023 on the back of the economic slowdown and higher interest payments.
-During 2025-2027, we expect the government to undertake a gradual budgetary consolidation and post modest budget deficits, with persistent primary budget surpluses.
+After a substantial budgetary performance improvement in 2022, with the general government surplus of about 0.4% of GDP helped by strong revenue growth and lower-than-budgeted government spending, the budget balance worsened in 2023 on the back of the economic slowdown and higher interest payments.
+During 2025-2028, we expect the government to undertake gradual budgetary consolidation and post modest budget deficits, with persistent primary budget surpluses.
 The government is planning to continue widening the tax base by reducing tax exemptions and tax incentives.
 At the same time, legislation on the introduction of a value-added-tax system will be adopted and implemented over the next three years.
 The government is also committed to contain spending growth.
-As a result of these measures, we expect general government budget deficits to gradually decline over our forecast horizon.
+As a result of these measures, we expect general government budget deficits to gradually decline over our forecast horizon through 2028.

 The general government balance is characterized by a pension system deficit driven primarily by a demographic shift, with an old-age dependency ratio of 31.3% in 2020.
 This has heightened budgetary pressures and last year the government implemented a pension reform (approved in 2022), with measures including an increase in the effective retirement age and higher contributions.
-The impact of the reform is reducing the pension system deficit and mitigating budgetary pressures from pension spending beyond our forecast horizon through 2027.
+The reform will reduce the pension system deficit and mitigate budgetary pressures from pension spending beyond 2028.

 Over the past decade, San Marino's budgetary performance has been hit by consecutive government decisions to provide direct or indirect budgetary support to the banking sector.
-The government's support of both Cassa di Risparmio di San Marino (CRSM) and BNS (under its former name, Banca CIS SpA) represented about 25% of total banking sector assets.
+The government's support to both Cassa di Risparmio di San Marino (CRSM) and BNS (under its former name, Banca CIS SpA) represented about 25% of total banking sector assets.
 BNS was renamed after assets were transferred to the special-purpose vehicle AMC and the Central Bank of San Marino withdrew its banking license in mid-2021.
 The government's remaining explicit commitments in support of the banking sector relate to BNS' liabilities, which we understand are partly serviced from the remaining assets that were transferred to AMC from BNS.

-We expect San Marino's net general government debt--including the government's explicit financial commitments--to decline to about 60% in 2027 from about 64% of GDP in 2022, absent any additional direct support to the banking system or slower budgetary consolidation than we currently expect.
-Government gross financing needs will increase substantially in 2027, given the maturity of its €350 million Eurobond due in January 2027.
+We expect San Marino's net general government debt--including the government's explicit financial commitments--to decline to about 60% in 2028 from about 67% of GDP in 2023, absent any additional direct support to the banking system or slower budgetary consolidation than we currently expect.
+Government gross financing needs will increase substantially in 2027, given the maturity of its €350 million Eurobond in January 2027.
 That said, we believe the government maintains access to foreign capital markets.
-We forecast the government's interest payments to average at slightly above 6% of general government revenue in 2025-2027.
+We forecast the government's interest payments will average slightly above 6% of general government revenue over 2025-2027.